blacklanternsecurity/bbot/docs/troubleshooting.md

 - `ERROR: No matching distribution found for bbot`
 - `bash: /home/user/.local/bin/bbot: /home/user/.local/pipx/venvs/bbot/bin/python: bad interpreter`

-If you get errors resembling any of the above, you need to do something like this:
+If you get errors resembling any of the above, it's probably because your Python version is too old.
+To install a newer version (3.9+ is required), you will need to do something like this:
 ```bash
 # install a newer version of python
 sudo apt install python3.9 python3.9-venv